mnr/writing-wip/emdr astro/day in the life of/ditlo dietrich.md

 "*Can't free the crawler, but at least I can fix the antenna.*" Ellen moves Huey towards the broken MDM until it stops.
 Louise is blocking the grab points Huey needs. "*Curses, foiled again.*" she thinks.

-If Jim were here, he would try to convince her to stop, create a plan, debate alternatives, get three bids from contractors, watch several tutorials.
+[If Jim were here, he would try to convince her to stop, create a plan, debate alternatives, get three bids from contractors, watch several tutorials.
 Charlie would dive in, grab controls and flail towards a solution.
-She hated that about Jim, loved that about Charlie.
+She hated that about Jim, loved that about Charlie.]{.ul}

 "Huey, move so you can see Louise's backside."
 Ellen tells Huey to move, then snickers.
 Is this an HR violation?
 Someone on earth will review this later and hopefully have a laugh.
 Huey makes no comment and moves into place.